Škoda Works: 1859–1899: establishment

-In 1859, Count Wallenstein-Vartenberk set up a branch of his foundry and engineering works in Plzeň.
+In 1859, Count Ernst von Waldstein-Wartenberg of the aristocratic Waldstein and Wartenberg families set up a branch of his foundry and engineering works in Plzeň.
 The output of the plant, employing over 100 workers, included machinery and equipment for sugar mills, breweries, mines, steam engines, boilers, iron bridge structures, and railway facilities.
-In 1869, the plant was taken over by Emil Škoda, an industrious engineer and dynamic entrepreneur.

-Škoda soon expanded the firm, and in the 1880s, he founded what was then a very modern steelworks capable of delivering castings weighing dozens of tons.
-Steel castings and later forgings for larger passenger liners and warships went on to rank alongside the sugar mills as the top export branches of Škoda's factory.
+In 1869, the plant was bought by engineer and entrepreneur Emil Škoda. Škoda soon expanded the firm, and in the 1880s, he founded what was then a very modern steelworks capable of delivering castings weighing dozens of tons.
+Steel castings and later forgings for larger passenger liners and warships went on to rank alongside the sugar mills as the top export branches of the factory.